pensjonatus/flash-fiction/blog/the-arm.md

 ---
-title: 'The Arm'
+title: The Arm
 date: '2014-04-20'
-categories:
+tags:
-  - 'creepy'
+  - creepy
 ---

 When we are children, we learn to name emotions.
 We all know what sad is, and